Manufacturing Supervisors

 High School

 If you are interested in becoming a manufacturing supervisor, take high school courses in business, math, and science to prepare for the demands of the job.
-In order to balance the budget and determine production schedules, supervisors often use mathematical computations.
+In order to balance the budget and determine production schedules, supervisors often use mathematical computations and software that is powered by advanced artificial intelligence.
 They also use computers for much of their record keeping and scheduling, so take any available classes to become familiar with word processing and spreadsheet programs.

 Postsecondary Training

 Because manufacturing areas differ, there is no single path to a supervisory position.
-However, most manufacturing supervisors hold a college degree in business administration, management, industrial technology, or industrial engineering.
+However, most manufacturing supervisors hold a bachelors degree in business administration, management, industrial technology, general engineering, manufacturing engineering, or industrial engineering.
 College courses in business, industrial relations, math, and computer applications help to familiarize prospective supervisors with the many responsibilities they will have to handle.
-Interpersonal skills are also highly valuable so classes in public relations and human resource management are also important.
+Interpersonal skills are also highly valuable so classes in public relations, communications, and human resource management are also important.

-Many supervisors obtain graduate degrees to become more marketable to employers or for a better chance of advancing within a company.
-As manufacturing processes have become more complex, advanced degrees in business administration, engineering, or industrial management are more and more common among those in higher-level positions.
+Many supervisors obtain graduate degrees to become more marketable to employers or to have a better chance of advancing within a company.
+As manufacturing processes have become more complex, advanced degrees in business administration, engineering, or industrial management are more common among those in higher-level positions.

 Other Education or Training